11 Best Non Firearm Weapon For Home Defense

 5. Flashlight

-A large Maglite flashlight is useful for emergencies.
-If you hold it at the center, it can also serve as a decently weighty clubbing weapon.
+A large Maglite flashlight is helpful in emergencies.
+If held at the center, it can also serve as a decently weighty clubbing weapon.

 Consider getting a super bright flashlight.
 Look for one with a big aluminum body that can hold around 3 D-cell batteries.
 Such a flashlight will blind anything on the other side when it’s dark (usually during a break-in, let’s be honest).

-You could also tape the flashlight to a spear, which is quite easy to do and likely to be effective.
-A good flashlight is not only great for personal defense but also for home defense.
+You could also tape the flashlight to a spear, which is relatively easy and likely effective.
+A good flashlight is great for personal defense and home defense.
 It can help spot intruders and prepare for power outages or tripped breakers.

 6. Baseball Bat